brifiction/laravel-boilerplate/README.md

     1. Laravel Activity Log

 ### Docker
 Including Docker and Docker Compose files are entirely optional.

 However, containerisation support will maximize development and mundane CI/CD workflows.

-Be warned that using Docker for deployment to production environment is strongly advised, and please ensure that your ``Dockerfile(s)`` and ``docker-compose`` files are in order.
-Such as, if you're handling database
+> Be warned that using Docker for deployment to production environment is highly not recommended.
+> DO NOT USE Docker for production databases.
+NEVER!

+Instead, spin up a dedicated database cluster / droplet / etc for production use.
+This type of service would usually bundle with backup and additional security features, beneficial for your organization.

+Such as, for Azure there are geo-redundant backups, firewall, etc - for example, the [SQL Database Business Continuity](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-business-continuity) docs.
+And for Digital Ocean, there are more documentation on [Managed Databases](https://www.digitalocean.com/docs/databases/).

 ### Redis
 For this boilerplate, the main Redis client used is [predis](https://github.com/nrk/predis).
 It is installed via composer: